Embed Widget

 There are three ways to add Jarvis to your website:

-Copy the script tag from the Publish Agent tab and paste it into your website's HTML, just before the closing </body> tag:
+Copy the script tag from the Publish tab and paste it into your website's HTML, just before the closing </body> tag:

 <script